So, exactly how much traffic does a website need to make money? In other words, how many visitors do you need to make money on a website?

 But wait, what exactly do we mean with “traffic”?

-Traffic, or the number of web users (AKA people) who visit a website, is considered a coveted prize of all online entrepreneurs.
+However, for our purposes, it’s sufficient to say that traffic, or the number of web users (AKA people) who visit a website, is coveted by all online entrepreneurs.

 Simple, the more people who go to your site, the higher your chances of making money – whether you’re in e-commerce or affiliate marketing.